René Nicolas Charles Augustin de Maupeou: Coup

 After five summonses to return to their duties, the magistrates were surprised individually on the night of 19 January 1771 by musketeers, who required them to sign yes or no to a further request to return.
 Thirty-eight magistrates gave an affirmative answer, but on the exile of their former colleagues by lettres de cachet, they retracted and were also exiled.
 Maupeou installed the council of state to administer justice pending the establishment of six superior courts in the provinces and of a new parlement in Paris, in which the magistrature would no longer be a hereditary prerogative but become salaried officials appointed by the Crown.
 The cour des aides was next suppressed.
 Maupeou proposed to make the judicial system more uniform throughout the country, which was a patchwork of local judicatures.

-Voltaire praised this revolution, applauding the suppression of the old hereditary magistrature, but by the aristocrats and the noblesse de robe, Maupeou's policy was regarded as the triumph of tyranny.
+Voltaire praised this revolution, applauding the suppression of the old hereditary magistracy, but for the aristocrats and the noblesse de robe Maupeou's policy was regarded as the triumph of tyranny.
 The remonstrances of the princes, of the nobles, and of the minor courts, were met by exile and suppression, but by the end of 1771, the new system of the parlements de Maupeou was established, and the Bar, which had offered a passive resistance, recommenced to plead.
 A renewed attempt was made to tax the privileged and exempted groups.
 But it was not merely the death of Louis XV in May 1774 that ruined the chancellor: Durand Echeverria characterized the dismissal of Maupeou as "the inevitable liquidation of an exhausted expedient".